mhthies/smarthomeconnect/README.md

 ```

 We also enforce static type correctness with MyPy and Python codestyle rules with ruff.
-To run the static type checks and codestyle checks locally, simply install MyPy and flake8 and execute the `mypy` command in the shc project repository.
+To run the static type checks and codestyle checks locally, simply install MyPy and execute the `mypy` command in the shc project repository.

 To run code linting and formating checks, using `ruff`:
 ```bash